Usage

 Simultaneous teleoperation

 The teleoperation system also supports using a second phone to simultaneously move the base while the arm is being controlled.
-This enables more efficient execution of tasks such as wipe countertop:
+This enables more efficient execution of tasks such as wipe countertop, as shown in the video below (4x speed):

 However, this setup has a steeper learning curve, so we recommend starting with a single phone.